jjjj12212/Archipelago-BanjoTooie/worlds/banjo_tooie/docs/setup_en.md

 - Connect the Archipelago Client with the server.
     - To connect the client to the multiserver simply put  `<address>:<port>`  on the textfield on top and press `connect` (if the server uses password, then it will prompt after connection)
 - If you rather not use **/autostart**:
-    - Open Bizhawk and open your patched Banjo-Tooie (US) game
+    - Open your preferred emulator that is supported and open your patched Banjo-Tooie (US) game
     - Once you are in the game title menu or game select screen, drag and drop the connector_bt_bizhawk.lua script (which can be found in the data/lua folder of Archipelago) onto the Lua console window

 ## Playing on Everdrive